 Auto Save Logic is used when you want to save a particular set of answer choices automatically, depending upon your requirement.
-It can be based on some criteria or by default.
+It can be based on some criteria or without any cirteria.
 You can use criteria to determine when to activate Auto Save Logic or you can do it without adding criteria.
 In the case you don’t have any criteria, the auto save logic would by default select the answer choices that you have marked while creating the logic.

 Example of Auto Save Logic